rachana5/tech-writing-portfolio/README.md

 # Portfolio

-This repository contains technical writing samples.
-This is a work in progress.
+This repository is a work in progress portfolio containing technical writing samples.
+Currently, the following sample is present:
+* How to translate text with DeepL API using Postman